VirtualDOMinic/accessibility-plan/README.md

 ## Overview
 - Aim to allay fears of (and provide practical resources for) people who may be hesitant to try coding due to negative stereotypes and/or worries they have about how their experience may be (e.g. sexism, racism) as a dev
 - "Database" of resources (links to communities, courses, stories...) for people listed in the "filtering options" section below
-- Allow people to filter for any/all of the factors putting them off and see a "curated", nicely-formatted list of
+- Allow people to filter for any/all of the factors putting them off and see a "curated", nicely-formatted list of resources

 ## Considerations
 - Needs to be accessible